akeemja/stage_project_cohort/README.md

 # Back End

 Handles user login/logout and login status.<br>
-Stores new users and cohorts in the database.
+Stores new users and cohorts in the database.<br>
 Retrieves cohort details from database.